m-schaeffler/node-red-my-nodes/node-red-hourmeter/README.md

 ||on|started|
 ||start|started|

-A [local filesystem context store](https://nodered.org/docs/user-guide/context#saving-context-data-to-the-file-system) called `storeInFile` is needed to store the internal data.
+A [local filesystem context store](https://nodered.org/docs/user-guide/context#saving-context-data-to-the-file-system) is needed to store the internal data.

 ### Input